HaiboNi/haiboni.github.io/join/index.md

 # Join Us

-*The Digital Heart Research Group is part of the [Engineering Medicine Research Group](https://emg-nju.github.io/Homepage/) at the Medical School of Nanjing University.*
+*The Digital Heart Research Team is part of the [Engineering Medicine Research Group](https://emg-nju.github.io/Homepage/) at the Medical School of Nanjing University.*

 ## 中文招聘信息